The Real Brokerage to Present - GuruFocus.com

-The Real Brokerage Inc. ("Real" or the "Company") (NASDAQ: REAX) (TSX: REAX), an international, technology-powered real estate brokerage, announced today that Tamir Poleg, Chairman and Chief Executive will be presenting at the 2022 Sidoti Micro-Cap Virtual Conference on Thursday, August 18, 2022 at 11:30am ET.
+The Real Brokerage Inc. ("Real" or the "Company") (NASDAQ: REAX) (TSX: REAX), an international, technology-powered real estate brokerage, announced today that Chief Financial Officer Michelle Ressler will be presenting at the D.A.
+Davidson Big Sky Technology Summit on Monday, August 22, 2022 at 10:30am MT (12:30pm ET).

-Real's remarks will be broadcast live and can be accessed by interested parties at the link below.
+Real's remarks will be broadcast live and can be accessed by interested parties at the link below and through Real’s website, www.onereal.com, in the "Investors" section.

 About Real